petersatsuse/azure-compute-docs/articles/virtual-machines/compare-compute-products.md

 ms.author: mattmcinnes
 ---

-# Compare compute products (VM-based)
+# Compare virtual machine-based compute products

-Microsoft Azure offers a variety of virtual machine based compute products designed to meet different workload requirements.
+Microsoft Azure offers various virtual machine based compute products designed to meet different workload requirements.
 Standard Virtual Machines (VMs), Virtual Machine Scale Sets (VMSS), and Compute Fleet are some of the compute products that provide flexibility and scalability for various applications.

 [Virtual Machines (VMs)](/azure/virtual-machines/overview) are the fundamental building blocks of Azure compute.
-They offer full control over the operating system and applications, making them suitable for a wide range of workloads, including legacy applications, custom software, and development environments.
+They offer full control over the operating system and applications, making them suitable for a wide range of workloads.
 VMs provide the flexibility to choose the operating system, size, and configuration that best fits your needs.

 [Virtual Machine Scale Sets (VMSS)](/azure/virtual-machine-scale-sets/overview) extend the capabilities of VMs by enabling the deployment and management of a group of identical VMs.
 This service is ideal for applications that require high availability, scalability, and automatic scaling based on demand.
 VMSS ensures that your applications can handle varying loads efficiently by automatically increasing or decreasing the number of VMs in response to changes in demand.